andredias/rst2html5/README.txt

 No stylesheets or classes are spread over the html5 by default.
 However:

 #.
-Stylesheets and javascritps URLs or paths can be included through ``stylesheet`` and
+Stylesheets and javascripts URLs or paths can be included through ``stylesheet`` and
    ``script`` options.

     .. parsed-literal::